shindycham/FunGen-AI-Powered-Funscript-Generator/README.md

 #### Optional Arguments
 - **`--reuse-yolo`** *(bool, default=False)*
-  Use an existing raw YOLO output file instead of generating a new one.
+  Re-use an existing raw YOLO output file instead of generating a new one when available.

 - **`--copy-funscript`** *(bool, default=True)*
   Copies the final funscript to the movie directory.

 - **`--frame-start`** *(int, default=0)*
-  The starting frame number for processing.
+  The starting frame number for processing (keep in Mind that this shouldn't be changed if you want a full funscript).
+Default is 0 (start from the beginning).

 - **`--frame-end`** *(int or None, default=None)*
-  The ending frame number for processing.
-Set to `None` to process till the end.
+  The ending frame number for processing (keep in Mind that this shouldn't be changed if you want a full funscript).
+Default is None (process till the end).

 - **`--video-reader`** *(str, default=None)*
   Video reader to use.
-Valid options: `<VALID_VIDEO_READERS>`.
+Valid options: `"FFmpeg", "FFmpeg + OpenGL (Windows)"`.
 Defaults are platform-specific.

 - **`--save-debug-file`** *(bool, default=True)*
   Saves a debug file to disk with all collected metrics.
 Also allows you to re-use tracking data.